RedisLabs/redislabs-docs/content/connect/data-types/_index.md

 - PostgreSQL specific types
 - Microsoft SQL Server specific data types

-Currently, Redis Connect stores incoming values as hashes.
+Currently, Redis Data Integration stores incoming values as hashes.
 As a result, all supported incoming values are converted to a string type.
 The initial conversion is handled by the connector (Debezium).

 Fields with unsupported data types do not appear in the target Redis database.